8 Best Home Warranty Companies of 2022

-Platinum covers appliances and nearly all of the home systems out there, including two air conditioning units, heating, electricity, and plumbing.
+Platinum covers appliances and nearly all home systems, including two air conditioning units, heating, electricity, and plumbing.

-As for appliances, this plan includes the repair of the washer and dryer, the refrigerator, a gas or electric stove, an oven or cooktop, a microwave oven (only if it’s built-in), a dishwasher, a garbage disposal, a trash compactor, and much more.
+As for appliances, this plan includes the repair of the washer and dryer, the refrigerator, gas or electric stove, an oven or cooktop, a microwave oven (only if it’s built-in), a dishwasher, and garbage disposal, a trash compactor, and much more.

-Add-ons include coverage for pool, spa, second refrigerator, standalone freezer, sump pump, and much more.
+Add-ons include coverage for the pool, spa, second refrigerator, standalone freezer, sump pump, and much more.